mahdi-robbani/math_interpreter/README.md

 # Simple Math Interpreter

-A simple math interpreter coded in Python which can evaluate simple math calculations.
+A math interpreter coded in Python which can evaluate simple math calculations.
 It can currently perform the following operations:
 - Add
 - Subtract
 - Multiply